moorepants/moorepants.info/content/research/research-statement.rst

 When humans interact with machines, whether it be flying an aircraft or playing a video game, the operator has a subjective opinion of the ease of control.
-For example, does the machine do what I want it to with minimal effort?
+For example, does the machine do what I want with minimal effort?
 Although machine performance during a manually controlled task and the machine's open loop dynamics can be objectively measured, there must be connections between the subjective feeling and these objective measurements.
-Unlocking this connection will allow for the design of machines that complement the human in a passive way by changing their open loop dynamics through machine design.Furthermore, if knowledge of handling qualities is combined with automatic control the machine adapt to the human's desires without modifying the vehicle's physical design.
+Unlocking this connection will allow for the design of machines that complement the human in a passive way by changing their open loop dynamics through machine design.
+Furthermore, if knowledge of handling qualities is combined with automatic control, the machine can adapt to the human's desires without modifying the vehicle's physical design.
 But developing theoretical models that describe a machine's ease of control will take an interdisciplinary approach that involves an understanding of dynamics, control, neuroscience, and psychology.
-Topics of this nature dominant research in human factors, but the link to vehicle design and engineering is still weak.
+Topics of this nature dominate research in human factors, but the link to vehicle design and engineering is still weak.
 I plan to strengthen that link with collaborative research in this area.

 Bicycle and Motorcycle Tire Modeling
 ------------------------------------

-The rigid body dynamics of bicycles and motorcycles have advanced enough for relatively good prediction abilities, but the most glaring deficiency are models that can accurately predict the ground reaction forces between a tire and the rolling surface.
+ALthough igid body dynamics of bicycles and motorcycles have advanced enough for relatively good prediction abilities, the most glaring deficiency are in models that can accurately predict the ground reaction forces between a tire and the rolling surface.
 I am interested in collecting large amounts of tire force data using the latest ob-board kinetic sensing techniques to acquire data in normal